magenta/magenta/magenta/models/gansynth/README.md

 python magenta/models/gansynth/train.py --config=mel_prog_hires --hparams='{"train_data_path":"/path/to/nsynth-train.tfrecord", "train_root_dir":"/tmp/gansynth/train"}'
 ```

 You can also alter it or make other configs to explore the other representations.
 As a reminder, the full list of hyperparameters can be found in `model.py`.
+By default, the model trains only on acoustic instruments pitch 24-84 as in the paper.
+This can be changed in `datasets.py`.